hoangduytran/blender-manual/manual/compositing/types/utilities/math.rst

          Outputs a value between *Min* and *Max* based on the absolute difference between the input value and the nearest integer multiple of *Max* less than the value.
       :Snap: Rounds the input value down to the nearest integer multiple of *Increment*.
-      :Ping-pong: The output value is moved between 0.0 and the *Scale* based on the input value.
+      :Ping-pong: Bounces back and forth between 0.0 and the *Scale* as the input value increases.

    Trigonometric
       :Sine: